-- At profiles 1aNTDC01 and 1aNTDC05 (through prior agreement) the cliff was not measured due to dangerous access.
-Future surveys at 1aNTDC05 shall start at the cliff toe and the cliff position should instead be monitored from aerial survey data. - At Tynemouth Long Sands (profiles 1aNTDC06, 1aNTDC06A and 1aNTDC07) there was no access to the dunes in the middle of the profile due to seedling protection fences.
+- At profiles 1aNTDC01 and 1aNTDC05 (through prior agreement) the cliff was not measured due to dangerous access. - At Tynemouth Long Sands (profiles 1aNTDC06, 1aNTDC06A and 1aNTDC07) there was no access to the dunes in the middle of the profile due to seedling protection fences, and no access to the top of section 7 due to building site.
 This means it has not been possible to directly monitor the effectiveness of the dune stabilisation scheme, although observations have been made from the survey photographs.